segmentio/segment-docs/src/legal/privacy.md

 <a id="Segments-Service-and-Client-User-Data"></a>

-## Segment’s Service and Client Services Data
+## Segment's Service and Client Services Data

 Registered customers of the Service ("**Clients**") use it to collect information about how their own users use Client websites, applications, services ("Client Services") and related third-party applications ("Client Services Data").
 Clients also use the Service to more efficiently route Client Services Data to their own third party applications/services and control how their own third party applications/services exchange Client Services Data.

 Client Services Data may include, without limitation, information about the identity of Client users (such as name, postal address, e-mail address, IP address and phone number), as well as information about the pages users visit, the features they use, and the actions they take while using the Client Services.
-This Privacy Policy does not apply to Client Services Data or to Client Services, and we are not responsible for our Clients’ handling of Client Services Data.
+This Privacy Policy does not apply to Client Services Data or to Client Services, and we are not responsible for our Clients' handling of Client Services Data.
 Our Clients have their own policies regarding the collection, use and disclosure of your personal information.
-To learn about how a particular Client handles your personal information, we encourage you to read the Client’s privacy statement.
+To learn about how a particular Client handles your personal information, we encourage you to read the Client's privacy statement.
 Our use of Client Services Data provided by our Clients in connection with our Service is subject to the written agreement between Segment and Client.

 <a id="Personal-Information-We-Collect"></a>